 Western Food: The introduction of western foods has influenced the eating habits of Indians.
 People used to stay fit and healthy by eating home-made foods (Ghar ka Khana).
 Today, people like to eat fast foods like pizza, burger, pasta, etc. instead of chapatti and rice.

 Celebration: India is a land of diversity.
 Indians always try to adapt to new environment and make themselves equal to the rest of the world.
 Now-a-days people just want a reason to celebrate.
 They enjoy to roam and hangout with their friends and families.
 People like to go for vacation unlike the old times where people used to sit in their house.
 That’s why, in India also, people celebrate the Valentine’s Day, Christmas Day, Women’s Day, Children’s Day and many more.
 There is a reason behind the celebration of any occasion and people enjoy the day totally.

-The Indian culture is rich in history and diverse in nature.
+That was just a small taste of Indian culture.
+There is more to discover around every corner.
+India’s culture is amazingly rich, diverse, and steeped in history.
 It is one of the reasons why the country receives a high number of visitors every year.

 If you want to read more on related topics, please find the links below: